 Many traumatic events (e.g., car accidents, natural disasters, etc.) are of time-limited duration.
 However, in some cases people experience chronic trauma that continues or repeats for months or years at a time.
-The current PTSD diagnosis often does not fully capture the severe psychological harm that occurs with prolonged, repeated trauma.
-People who experience chronic trauma often report additional symptoms alongside formal PTSD symptoms, such as changes in their self-concept and the way they adapt to stressful events.
+Some have suggested that the current PTSD diagnosis does not fully capture the severe psychological harm that occurs with prolonged, repeated trauma.
+Treatment considerations for those with such complex trauma histories are reviewed.

 In This Article

-What Types of Trauma Are Associated with Complex PTSD?
+What Types of Trauma Are Proposed to Increase the Likelihood of Complex PTSD?

-An individual who experienced a prolonged period (months to years) of chronic victimization and total control by another may also experience the following difficulties:
+An individual who experienced a prolonged period (months to years) of chronic victimization and total control by another may also experience difficulties in the following areas:

 - Consciousness.
 Includes forgetting traumatic events, reliving traumatic events, or having episodes in which one feels detached from one's mental processes or body (dissociation).

 - Self-perception.
 May include helplessness, shame, guilt, stigma, and a sense of being completely different from other human beings.

 - Distorted perceptions of the perpetrator.
 Examples include attributing total power to the perpetrator, becoming preoccupied with the relationship to the perpetrator, or preoccupied with revenge.

 - Relations with others.
 Examples include isolation, distrust, or a repeated search for a rescuer.